 I’m Keith Rice, the designer of Legacy’s Allure.
 I’m glad you’re here.
-Below are some answers to questions that will explain the purpose of Legacy’s Allure and my vision for the game.Why is the game called Legacy's Allure?
+I hope that my answers below will explain my vision for the game.Why is the game called Legacy's Allure?

-The phrase itself comes from a Magic: the Gathering card.
+The phrase itself I got from a Magic: the Gathering card of the same name.
 The game has no relationship whatsoever to this card, I just always thought it was a beautiful noun that captured the idea of a meaningful quest.
-In Legacy’s Allure, the basic lore is that warring factions in a parallel universe are trying to establish their own legacy for future generations.
-The richness of this phrase will be more apparent once the lore is developed.
+Lore-wise, this is reflected in the game’s warring factions, which are pursuing a great legacy for future generations.
+Meta-wise, this is reflected in a player’s pursuit for competitive glory.

-What is the history and current status of this project?
+What is the history, current status, and future hopes of this project?

 The seeds for Legacy’s Allure were planted in the nineties, when I began considering how to create a tabletop implementation of Castles 2: Siege and Conquest, and later Heroes of Might and Magic 3.
 In the following two decades, I tinkered with various ideas and prototypes, but nothing felt right, and I would frequently put away the project for years at a time.
-During this time I also played countless other fantasy games with combat elements, including Magic: the Gathering, Diablo 2, Warcraft 3, and Dota 2.
+During this time I also played countless other high-fantasy combat-oriented games, including Magic: the Gathering, Warcraft 3, and Dota 2.

 In 2019 I started playing Magic once more through Arena.
 I found the experience dissatisfying for a number of reasons: I was fed up with the randomness of competitive Magic, I strongly disliked the new card design direction by WOTC, and I disliked WOTC’s clear push to make competitive Magic primarily a digital experience.
 Instead of complaining, I uninstalled Arena, pulled out my old design notes, and got to work.
 By late 2019, I had a working hand-made prototype that I validated at a local game store.